 The History department looks for more than simply success in exams, and in a much broader sense aims to teach Tonbridgians to be enquiring and well-informed young men, able to question and understand the world around them.

-An excellent History library and collective teaching expertise that covers most periods of modern and medieval history ensures that during their time at the school boys study a wide range of topics as well as learning skills of writing and analysis that will be useful whatever they go on to study at university.
+An excellent History library and collective teaching expertise that covers most periods of history, from Ancient Rome to the Cold War, ensures that during their time at the School, boys study a wide range of topics as well as learning skills of writing and analysis that will be useful whatever they go on to study at university.

 There are also opportunities for extended writing and independent research at all levels.
-During the IGCSE course we spend time teaching outside the syllabus and allow boys to research independent projects on any aspect of World War Two that interests them.
-In the sixth form many of the boys write extended projects, many of which are entered for Oxbridge essay competitions.
-In the last few years several boys have been commended for entries for the prestigious Vellacott and Julia Wood History prizes with topics as diverse as the Court of Henry VIII, Population Growth in early Modern Europe, the Korean War and the British Empire in India.
+All History students are invited to submit articles for the History Department magazine ‘The Boar’, while in the Sixth Form many of the boys write extended projects, some of which are entered for Oxbridge essay competitions.
+In the last few years, several boys have been commended for entries for the prestigious John Locke Institute, Vellacott and Julia Wood History prizes with topics as diverse as the Court of Henry VIII, Population Growth in early Modern Europe, the Korean War and the British Empire in India.